finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

             var code = code_example;  // string | The code of the portfolio group to retrieve the commands for.
 Together with the scope this uniquely identifies the portfolio group. var fromAsAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The lower bound asAt datetime (inclusive) from which to retrieve commands.
 There is no lower bound if this is not specified. (optional) var toAsAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The upper bound asAt datetime (inclusive) from which to retrieve commands.
 There is no upper bound if this is not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)
+For example, to filter on the User ID, use \"userId.id eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

             try
             {